 DIAGRAM VIEW🔗

-The user can drag and drop components to the canvas and connect them together to construct systems that can be simulated, executed, and otherwise analyzed.
+The user can drag and drop components to the canvas and connect them to construct systems that can be simulated, executed, and otherwise analyzed.

-Common editing and viewing operations such as copy/paste, resize, pan, zoom are available when working with components on the Diagram View.
-Zoom feature is supported through mouse or keyboard combination.
-Zoom in: Ctrl + +, Zoom out: Ctrl + -.
+Common editing and viewing operations such as copy/paste, resize, pan, and zoom are available when working with components on the Diagram View.
+You can use the scroll wheel of your mouse.
 In the Diagram View, the zoom focus point is the last known position of the mouse pointer.

-This view also serves as a backdrop during simulation and analysis as the user can interact and interpret defined views containing plots and stickies that are associated with components on the diagram.
 Stickies can be used to present both results from model execution and to give easy access to set parameters and other types of user input.
-This is what it looks like in modelling mode where parameters can be set.
+This is what it looks like in modeling mode where parameters can be set.

 Note